 Route Support

 Unless your electric bike is lightweight (less than 35 pounds), a single Trip Leader may be unable to accommodate it in the van along the route.
 If it is excessively heavy, it will need to be transported in the trailer, and the trailer is not always with the van during the day.
-Please understand these issues may limit the number of opportunities you’ll have to call it a day and hop in the van
+Please understand these issues may limit the number of opportunities you will have to call it a day and hop in the van.

 E-Bike Etiquette During Your Trip